Medical cannabis oil has been returned to a child with a severe case of epilepsy after being confiscated from his mother at customs.

 'Not simple'

 “However, there are cases where these measures become counterproductive and harmful.
-This is an example of that, and the Home Office should allow an exemption so that no further harm is done to them."
+This is an example of that, and the Home Office should allow an exemption so that further harm is not done to them.”

 Does Cannabis Have Medicinal Benefits?